yanli1215/tp/docs/UserGuide.md

 Format: `number TYPE`

 * The `TYPE` refers to the types of email.
-* Example of `TYPE`: inbox, archive, deleted, draft, junk, sent, and emails.
+* Example of `TYPE`: `inbox, archive, deleted, draft, junk, sent, and allemails.
 'Emails' refer to all emails

 Example of usage: